binipringle/contracts/_texts/0-outline.md

 **Commodification arguments:**

 - Pure commodification:  The belief that real welfare is always promoted by permitting exchange.
 Everything can be commodified (made available on open markets and therefore the subjects of contracts)
-- Critique: Certain things (with emotional content) should not be contactable or commodifiabe. (e.g., not right to treat children the same as goods)
+- Critique: Certain things (with emotional content) should not be contactable or commodifiable. (e.g., not right to treat children the same as goods)

+---

+## Lack of capacity

+The first issue is whether Marie can disaffirm the contract.

+Under Restatement, all contracts with minors ... exceptions ...

+Here ...
+Therefore ...

+The next issue is whether Marie will have to pay restitution.

+Under restatement, minors do not have to pay restitution except 1, 2, 3

+Here ...
+Therefore ...

+---

+## Duress

+---

+## Mistake

+The issue is whether the defense of unilateral mistake will prevent enforcement of the contract.
+R: Under the Restatement Second, [RULE w/elements] + POLICY

+The first issue is whether BASIC ASSUMPTION

+R:

+A: Here, ...
+Like in [case name], where the court found [rule] satisfied/not satisfied because [legally relevant facts from precedential case].
+Here, the court will likely find [rule] satisfied/not satisfied because [legally relevant facts from exam].

+The next issue is whether MATERIAL MISTAKE

+The next issue is whether the party seeking relief assumed risk.

+The last issue is whether unconsionable or had reason to know

+Therefore, unilateral mistake satisfied/not satisfied.

 ---